Hazard: Socionatural hazard

+Climate hazard

+The term climate hazard or climatic hazard is used in the context of climate change, for example in the IPCC Sixth Assessment Report.
+These are hazards that stem from climate-related events such as wildfires, floods, droughts, sea level rise.

+Climate hazards in the context of water include: Increased temperatures, changes in rainfall patterns between the wet and dry season (increased rainfall variability) and sea level rise.
+The reason why increasing temperatures is listed here as a climate hazard is because "warming temperatures may result in higher evapotranspiration, in turn leading to drier soils".

+Waterborne diseases are also connected to climate hazards.

+Climate hazards can combine with other hazards and result in compound event losses (see also loss and damage).
+For example, the climate hazard of heat can combine with the hazard of poor air quality.
+Or the climate hazard flooding can combine with poor water quality.

+Climate scientists have pointed out that climate hazards affect different groups of people differently, depending on their climate change vulnerability: There are "factors that make people and groups vulnerable (e.g., poverty, uneven power structures, disadvantage and discrimination due to, for example, social location and the intersectionality or the overlapping and compounding risks from ethnicity or racial discrimination, gender, age, or disability, etc.)".

+By physical nature

 Biological hazard

-Biological hazards, also known as biohazards, originate in biological processes of living organisms and refer to agents that pose a threat to the health of living organisms, the security of property, or the health of the environment.
-The term and its associated symbol may be used as a warning so that those potentially exposed to the substances will know to take precautions.
-The biohazard symbol was developed in 1966 by Charles Baldwin, an environmental-health engineer working for the Dow Chemical Company on the containment products. and is used in the labelling of biological materials that carry a significant health risk, such as viral samples and used hypodermic needles.
+Biological hazards, also known as biohazards, originate in biological processes of living organisms and pose threats to the health of humans, the security of property, or the environment.

+Biological hazards include pathogenic microorganisms, such as viruses and bacteria, epidemics, pandemics, parasites, pests, animal attacks, venomous animals, biological toxins and foodborne illnesses.

-Biological hazards include viruses, parasites, bacteria, food, fungi, and foreign toxins.
-Many specific biological hazards have been identified.
-For example, the hazards of naturally occurring bacteria such as Escherichia coli and Salmonella are well known as disease-causing pathogens, and a variety of measures have been taken to limit human exposure to these microorganisms through food safety, good personal hygiene, and education.
-However, the potential for new biological hazards exists through the discovery of new microorganisms and the development of new genetically modified (GM) organisms.
+For example, naturally occurring bacteria such as Escherichia coli and Salmonella are well known pathogens, and a variety of measures have been taken to limit human exposure to these microorganisms through food safety, good personal hygiene, and education.
+The potential for new biological hazards also exists through the discovery of new microorganisms and the development of new genetically modified (GM) organisms.
 The use of new GM organisms is regulated by various governmental agencies.
 The US Environmental Protection Agency (EPA) controls GM plants that produce or resist pesticides (i.e. Bt corn and Roundup ready crops).
 The US Food and Drug Administration (FDA) regulates GM plants that will be used as food or for medicinal purposes.

 Biological hazards can include medical waste or samples of a microorganism, virus or toxin (from a biological source) that can affect health.
 Many biological hazards are associated with food, including certain viruses, parasites, fungi, bacteria, and plant and seafood toxins.
 Pathogenic Campylobacter and Salmonella are common foodborne biological hazards.
 The hazards from these bacteria can be avoided through risk mitigation steps such as proper handling, storing, and cooking of food.
-Disease in humans can come from biological hazards in the form of infection by bacteria, antigens, viruses, or parasites.
+Diseases can be enhanced by human factors such as poor sanitation or by processes such as urbanization.